murphye/spring-boot-http-3-jetty/README.md

 7. Select "Protocol" from the menu
 8. Observe that HTTP/2 was used for this first page load
 9. Click the Reload button in the URL bar again
-10. Observe that HTTP/3 was used for the second page load (if still HTTP/2, try to reload again)
+10. Observe that HTTP/3 was used for the second page load (if still HTTP/2, reload repeatedly until HTTP/3)
 11. Click on the HTTP request in the "Network" panel to open the "Headers" panel
 12. Observe the `alt-svc h3=":8443"; ma=86400; persist=1` header with `h3` to inform the browser HTTP/3 is supported